NickdaFlavin/PythonReportAutomation/README.md

 # PythonReportAutomation

-This is a change to the Read-Me file
+This is a attempt to create a workflow to easily generate custom reports from an appfolio database using the appfolio plus API.